 When Do RMDs Start?

 RMD rules can be divided in two distinct categories: during an individual’s life and after an individual’s death.
 While an individual is alive, RMD rules generally apply after reaching RBD.
-In some cases, if you continue to work after reaching your RBD, you may be eligible to delay RMDs on certain accounts.
+In some cases, if you continue to work after reaching your RBD, you may be eligible to delay RMDs on certain accounts until you retire.

-If you continue working for an employer past RBD and aren’t a “5% owner” of the company, you may delay your required beginning date for RMDs of that employer’s plan until you retire.
-For example, if your employer has a 401(k), you can delay RMDs until April 1 in the year after you retire.
-However, if you had an IRA on the side, or a 401(k) from a previous employer, it would be subject to RMD rules upon reaching RBD – with continued employment having no impact.
+If you continue working for an employer past RBD and aren’t a “5% owner” of the company, you can delay your required beginning date for RMDs of that employer’s plan until you retire.
+For example, if your employer has a 401(k), you can push off RMDs until April 1 in the year after you retire.
+However, if you had an IRA on the side, it would be subject to RMD rules upon reaching RBD regardless of continued employment.

-Planning Tip: If the 401(k) plan offered the ability to accept rollovers, you may consider rolling the IRA to the 401(k).
-RMD rules apply to the account the money is currently in – not where it used to be.
-So, rolling an IRA to a 401(k) while continuing to work past RBD may decrease RMDs until you retire.
+Planning Tip: If your 401(k) plan offers the ability to accept rollovers, you could roll over the IRA to the 401(k).
+RMD rules apply to the account the money is currently in —not where it used to be.
+So, rolling an IRA to a 401(k) as you continue working past the required distribution age would exempt your money from RMD rules until you retire.

-To ensure one properly complies with RMD rules on inherited accounts, they must first establish a baseline of information:
+To ensure proper compliance with RMD rules on inherited accounts, the beneficiary must first establish a baseline of information:

 - Was the decedent the original owner of the IRA?

-- Did the IRA owner die before or after 2020?
+- Did the IRA owner die before or after RBD?

 - What is the relationship between the beneficiary and the decedent?